What is integrative medicine?

 The integrative approach to health and wellness is one that focuses on the whole individual, rather than one organ system or one cluster of symptoms with the goal to promote health, well-being and ultimately, human flourishing.
 It is a therapeutic approach that targets mind, brain, and body, including psychosocial dynamics to best understand and treat aspects of human functioning and dysfunction.
 This type of medicine uses traditional clinical approaches that are augmented by what is often described as “complementary health” approaches, such as acupuncture, massage, tai chi, meditation, yoga, and natural products such as herbs/botanicals, vitamins or other dietary supplements.
 American currently spend $30.2 Billion out-of-pocket on such approaches and much research is still necessary to provide the rigorous evidence-base to support the appropriate use of these practices and facilitate its integration into mainstream healthcare.

 The mission of The Osher center’s new CNIM research laboratory is to alleviate suffering and improve well-being through rigorous investigation of the connections between mind, brain, and body

-The approach of CNIM will involve close collaboration with the departments of Physical Medicine and Rehabilitation, Psychiatry and Behavioral Sciences, Brain Institute, and the Institute for Imaging Science.
-The following research and programmatic initiatives will be implemented:
+The approach of the CNIM involves close collaboration with the departments of Physical Medicine and Rehabilitation, Psychiatry and Behavioral Sciences, Brain Institute, and the Institute for Imaging Science.
+The following represent the research and programmatic initiatives of the CNIM Lab:

 - Basic Science: Advancing understanding of the basic neurobiological mechanisms and physiology through which contemplative and integrative health practices cultivate a healthy mind and body across the lifespan